ndresx/redux-ops/docs/Actions.md

 ## `deleteOperation(id)`

-Deletes an Operation based on the given `id`s.
+Deletes an Operation based on the given `id`.

 ## `resetOperations()`